AbhiXverse/Solidity-journey/Day 03/Solidity Notes - Day 02.md

 Sending Transaction & funds :-

 - How transaction works:
-     - Every transaction in Ethereum is just an HTTP post request sent t oa node (RPC provider)
+     - Every transaction in Ethereum is just an HTTP post request sent to a node (RPC provider)
          - RPC Provider:- RPC stands for **Remote Procedure Call** in Etheruem is like a gateway that allows your computer or application to interact with the Ethereum blockchain.
  - Only "payable" addresses can receiver funds.
  - Convert an address to payable :-